SegFaultAX/guard-redcarpet/README.md

 ### Markdown and Render options

-Options for the `Redcarpet::Markdown` and `Redcarpet::Render::HTML` can be provided via the `markdown_options` and `render_options` options respectively.
+Options for the `Redcarpet::Markdown` and `Redcarpet::Render::HTML` objects can be provided via the `markdown_options` and `render_options` options respectively.

     guard 'redcarpet', :markdown_options => { :strikethrough => true } do